czlee/jadeite/README.md

 1. Write a new subclass of `BaseExperiment` in the `experiments` directory.
 (There are a number of base subclasses that new subclasses can also inherit from, for example, `BaseFederatedExperiment`.)

-  - Be sure to set the `description` class attribute.
+   - Be sure to set the `description` class attribute; this is what shows up in `python run.py --help`.
    - The `add_arguments()` class method and `default_params` class attribute should be overridden to add whatever parameters this class needs.
 You don't need to add arguments defined by parent classes—just call `super().add_arguments()` at the end of your implementation.
-(At the end, not the beginning, because the base implementation also sets all the default arguments based on `default_params`.)
+(Call this at the end, not the beginning, because the base implementation also sets all the default arguments based on `default_params`.)

 2. Add this subclass to `experiments_by_name` in `experiments/__init__.py`.

 That should be sufficient for it to show up in `python run.py -h`, then you can run the experiment in the same way as the others.

+### Adding a new dataset, model, loss or metric

+To add a new dataset, model, loss and/or metric:

+1. Add another `elif` block to `get_datasets_etc()` in `data/__init__.py` (along with any other code necessary to create the desired objects).

+2. Add the new `name` value to `DATASET_CHOICES` (in the same file).

+The `name` is what is specified to choose this option using the `-d`/`--dataset` option in `run.py`.
+Currently, the datasets, model, loss and metric are all specified together—when the user chooses a dataset, they also choose a model, loss and metric.
+Different models _etc._ with the same dataset are named as a different "dataset".
+This is mostly to avoid writing a system to intelligently govern a mix-and-match approach.

 ### Coding principles